 A cataract is a cloudiness of the eye’s natural lens, which lies between the front and back areas of the eye, directly behind the pupil.

 Are Cataracts found only in older people?

 Most cataracts develop slowly over time and affect people over age 50.
 In rare cases, infants can have congenital cataracts.
 These are usually related to the mother having German measles, chickenpox, or another infectious disease during pregnancy; but sometimes they are inherited.

 Is Cataract Surgery serious?

 Yes, it is serious.
 However, cataract surgery is the most commonly performed type of surgery.
 Many cataract surgeons have experience of having performed several thousand procedures.
 Therefore, the risk of something going wrong is very unlikely.

 How is a Cataract removed?

 A small incision is made in the front surface of the eye with a scalpel or a laser.
 A circular hole is then cut in the front of the thin membrane (anterior capsule) that encloses the eye’s natural lens.
 Typically the lens is then broken into smaller pieces with a laser or an ultrasonic device so it can be more easily removed from the eye.

 Once the entire lens is removed, it is replaced with a clear implant called an intraocular lens (IOL) to restore vision.
 In most cases, the eye heals quickly after surgery without stitches.
 Today, several steps in cataract surgery can be performed with a computer-controlled laser instead of hand-held instruments.

-Hope you have a better clarity on cataract now that you have read our posts.
-People of Chennai!
-Get the best eye care services and state of the art facilities at RK Eye Centre.
+Hope you have better clarity on cataract now that you have read our posts.
+Get the Best cataract surgery in Chennai and state of the art facilities at RK Eye Centre.
 The best place to get the best and affordable treatment.
-Our no stitch, No patch, No pad, No injection, Painless premium cataract surgery will give you the best and most comfortable surgery experience.
+Our no-stitch, No patch, No pad, No injection, Painless premium cataract surgery will give you the best and most comfortable surgery experience.
 So why go anywhere else?